chriskrycho/v4.chriskrycho.com/2018/assumed-audiences.txt

 The basic problem here is that a blog post is open to everyone on the internet to read… but *everyone on the internet* is far too broad an audience for, well, basically *any* post I write.
 (Or indeed any post anyone writes.)

+What's more, for any given post I write, there *is* an implicit audience.
+You as reader just have no way of knowing what I am assuming.
+It could be I am thinking of "the whole internet," but that probably isn't the case for *most* audiences.
+So what if I just made it explicit?

 My current best solution for handling this phenomenon is an “assumed audience” heading on the top of a post.
 It won’t head off *all* the nonsense, of course.
 But it at least gives people a frame of reference.
 A few examples that leap to mind:

 - **Assumed audience:** other theologically conservative Christians in the <abbr title="Presbyterian Church in America">PCA</abbr>